08 January 2015

 Looking at sat nav systems while our eyes are supposed to be on the road is no different than using a paper map whilst driving.
 It is still dangerous.
 If you need to look at a sat nav do what you would do with a paper map – pull over somewhere safe before having a look.
 In a similar vein, if you need to change direction or turn around, do it safely and avoid taking dangerous U-turns.

 It is important to remember that sat-nav exists to keep our minds focused on driving without having to worry about directions.
 It does not exist to make all our decisions for us.
-Driving is probably the most dangerous and unpredictable activity most of us do regularly, an activity in which our full attention is needed at all times and awareness of any number of factors such as speed, road signs, pedestrians and other drivers.
+Driving is probably the most dangerous and unpredictable activity most of us do regularly, an activity in which our full attention is needed at all times for several factors including speed, road signs, pedestrians and other drivers.

 Through its Drive Smart campaign, Brake is calling for drivers to programme their sat navs before setting off on their journeys and not to attempt to re-programme them whilst driving.
 They also advise against using hands-free phones and call for tougher penalties for those caught using hand-held phones so that drivers take the law more seriously.